trambarhq/relaks-wordpress-example/README.md

 ## WelcomePage

-`WelcomePage` [welcome-page.jsx](https://github.com/trambarhq/relaks-wordpress-example/blob/master/src/pages/welcome-page.jsx) is an asynchronous component.
-Its `renderAsync()` method fetches a list of posts and passes them to `WelcomePageSync` for actual rendering of the user interface:
+`WelcomePage` ([welcome-page.jsx](https://github.com/trambarhq/relaks-wordpress-example/blob/master/src/pages/welcome-page.jsx)) is an asynchronous component.
+The function is declared async and it uses the `useProgress` hook from Relaks.

 ```javascript
 import React from 'react';